evil-mad/politicians-to-poop/README.md

 Yes.

-Really?
+What is your political agenda, here?
 =============

+No particular agenda, sorry.
 This is a public service project from Evil Mad Scientist Laboratories.

 Possible reasons that you might want to use this extension might include: